Context-aware Bayesian Mixed Multinomial Logit Model

 \textbf{Declarations of interest:} none

-\textbf{Highlights} \begin{itemize} \item We propose an approach to model context-dependent intra-respondent heterogeneity. \item Contextual information is mapped to additive shifts on preference parameters. \item The model allows non-linear interactions between continuous and discrete variables. \item Scenario analyses for different context attributes are possible in almost no time. \item We estimate a C-MMNL bicycle route choice model on 110,083 trips in 80 minutes. \end{itemize}
+\textbf{Highlights} \begin{itemize} \item We propose an approach to model context-dependent intra-respondent heterogeneity. \item Contextual information is mapped to additive shifts on preference parameters. \item The model allows non-linear interactions between continuous and discrete variables. \item Analyses of different context scenarios are possible without model reestimation. \item We estimate a C-MMNL bicycle route choice model on 119,448 trips in 47 minutes. \end{itemize}